HIKING MOUNT KOSCIUSZKO OVERNIGHT

 PACKING

-• Personal Locator Beacon – if you want a PLB, you can hire one from the Visitor Centres.
-Ask about this when purchasing your park pass.
+• Personal Locator Beacon (optional; you can hire one from the Visitor Centres, just ask about this when purchasing your park pass).

 WHERE TO STAY